 - Server configurations and optimizations

 - Theme-related issues: WP Super Cache is designed to be compatible with a majority of WordPress themes.
 However, we can’t guarantee full compatibility with every theme.
-In the case of conflicts, please work with the developers or support team of the conflicting plugin.
+In the case of theme conflicts, please work with the developers or support team of the conflicting theme.

 - Third-party plugin conflicts: We can’t ensure compatibility with other WordPress plugins.
 In the case of conflicts, please work with the developers or support team of the conflicting plugin.